-I have never been fond of annoying cats, especially those neighbourhood cats that keep coming into my garden, leaving their mess, and digging up and killing my plants.
-They really are one of My Pet Peeves.
+Annoying cats are one of My Pet Peeves.
+I have to admit I have never been fond of cats, especially those neighbourhood cats that keep coming into my garden, leaving their mess, and digging up and killing my plants.

 I have over the years thought of some devilishly ingenious plans for dealing with them, but really never put them into practice.
 Probably a good thing because you can get into trouble for that, but the thought is there, and you can probably identify with me, especially if you have unwanted critters who keep coming into your garden.

 “So where did your hatred of cats come from” you might ask.

 It really began in the late 1970’s when I had not long got married and we had bought our first house in North London.
 Having lived with her parents for 6 months, we were keen to move into our own place, and had spent months with friends helping to gut and refit the kitchen as well as doing other essential work.

 It was a bitterly cold day, and our neighbour to be had called to say that she thought the pipes were going to freeze.
 So off we went across London by bus, after work and about an hour journey.
 No car in those days since we didn’t have the money, and living in London not only is there nowhere to park half the time, but I would only have been able to use it at the weekend.

 We arrived at the house, where only the previous day we had been in and since we were almost ready to move in, my wife had made the bed up, and we had been all excited.

 At once we knew that there was something wrong, since the house just STANK of cat urine.
 When I say it STANK, I mean S-T-A-N-K!!!
 It was terrible.

 Looking in the kitchen, the back door that wasn’t fitted properly yet had been pushed aside, so obviously a cat had come into the house, and through that gap an icy wind was howling as well.